jacobemery/install_oracle_z/README.md

 Automated install of Oracle DB on Red Hat Enterprise Linux on IBM zSystems.

 ## Instructions:
-On your workstation, complete the following steps to install Oracle DB on RHEL servers on IBM zSystems:
+On your workstation (easiest from separate RHEL server), complete the following steps to install Oracle DB on RHEL servers on IBM zSystems:
 1. Install git
 ```
 sudo dnf install git